“For me, the highlight and greatest honour (of my rugby career) was to represent and play for my country on the world stage.”

 That perspective in and of itself makes Al stand out.
 In spite of his protests, he is in fact one of the most—if not the most—respected players in the history of Canadian rugby.

-Al was recommended as a Kickass Canadian by Jay Ankersmit, director and athletic therapist at the Ottawa High Performance Centre (OHPC).
+He was recommended as a Kickass Canadian by Jay Ankersmit, director and athletic therapist at the Ottawa High Performance Centre (OHPC).
 Jay has spent more than a decade treating dozens of top-level athletes, working with organizations such as Rugby Canada, the Ottawa Senators and the Ottawa Fury Soccer Club, as well as with many individual Olympic, National Team and professional athletes.

 Of all the elite performers Jay has treated, it was Al who came up immediately when I said I was looking for inspiring Canadians who are as generous and caring as they are accomplished.
 “Despite Al’s successes, he remains one of the most humble and classy individuals I have dealt with in sport,” says Jay.
-“He never fails to pay recognition to those around him, or to offer a helping hand.”
+“He never fails to pay recognition to those around him or to offer a helping hand.”

-Having met Al and done some background research into his life, it’s clear to me that Al is a modest man with a great heart.
+Having met Al and done some background research into his life, it’s clear to me that he is a modest man with a great heart.
 Given that he won’t sing his own praises, allow me to also make it clear just how impressive he was as a rugby player.

 “You’ve got to get your first tackle in early, even if it’s late.”